Norway incl. Svalbard Birding Tours

 Read More About Norway incl.
 Svalbard

 Norway’s geography is as interesting as its history.
 As mentioned previously Norway is a vast country and runs from 57 to 81 N in latitude and 4 and 32 E in longitude.
-Vardo, on the Varanger Peninsula, lies further east than Istanbul, Turkey, and Europe’s most northerly mainland point is in Norway.
+Vardo, on the Varanger Peninsula, lies further east than Istanbul, Turkey, and the northernmost point of mainland Europe is in Norway.
 Norway’s coastline is rugged and imposing with its vast fjords and many thousands of islands, around 239,000 of them.
 Norway is home to Sognefjorden, the world’s second deepest fjord, and Hornindalsvatnet which is the deepest lake in Europe, one of around 400,000 in the country.
 The majority of Norway is mountainous and made up of granite and gneiss rock with its highest point being Galdhopiggen at 8,100 feet (2,469 meters) above sea level.

 The climate of Norway is also incredibly varied.
-The Gulf Stream plays a huge part in this and Norway therefore has a much warmer, wetter climate than is to be expected at these latitudes, especially in coastal areas.
+The Gulf Stream plays a huge part in this, and Norway has a warmer, wetter climate than expected at these latitudes. especially in coastal areas.
 The north of the country has a maritime subarctic climate while Svalbard has an Arctic tundra climate.
-This varied climate, the topography and its sheer size means that Norway has a larger number of habitats than almost any other European country.
+Norway’s sheer size and varied topography provide more habitats than almost any other European country.

 This variety continues when we move on to look at Norway’s avifauna.
-Following International Ornithological Congress (IOC) v10.2 taxonomy (September 2020) the Norway bird list stands at 536 species, of which 28 are globally threatened.
+Following International Ornithological Congress (IOC) taxonomy the Norway bird list stands around 550 species, of which 35 are globally threatened.
 Norway does not have any endemic species but does feature several important and charismatic species high on the bucket list of many bird watchers around the world.

 On our Norway mainland tour, you will get to visit the stunning Varanger Peninsula; this area has been recognized as an Important Bird Area (IBA) by BirdLife International, one of 80 IBAs in the country.
 The Varangerhalvøya National Park makes up most of the peninsula and its rugged landscapes make the perfect backdrop to our tour.
 Our tour also takes in the vast forests of Pasvik to the south of Varanger and it is here where we arrive in Norway, at the town of Kirkenes.